doinkythederp/trigraph-machine/README.md

 # trigraph-machine

-This is a CLI tool I made in Rust for replacing [C trigraphs](https://en.wikipedia.org/wiki/Digraphs_and_trigraphs#C) in strings.
+This is a CLI tool I made for replacing [C trigraphs](https://en.wikipedia.org/wiki/Digraphs_and_trigraphs#C) in strings.
 You can pipe to and from it, like grep.

 ```console
 $ echo "int main() ??<??>" | trigraph